 In my mind, this hotel will always be the Lowes L’Enfant Plaza.
 It was one of the first “fancy” hotels I ever stayed at.
-Up until then it was all hotel, motel and Holiday Inns but now I was in a huge hotel in Washington D.C., just steps away from the Air and Space Museum.
+Up until then, it was all hotel, motel and Holiday Inns but now I was in a massive hotel in Washington D.C., just steps away from the Air and Space Museum.

-Apparently, the hotel was closed several years for renovations but has reopened as the Hilton Washington D.C.
+The hotel was closed several years for renovations and has reopened as the Hilton Washington D.C.
 National Mall.
-I’m looking forward to see what they did to the place.
+I want to see what they did to the place.

-There were many places we stayed in Australia that were memorable but the one that really sticks in my mind is the Freycinet Lodge in Tasmania.
+There were many places we stayed in Australia that were memorable, but the one that really sticks in my mind is the Freycinet Lodge in Tasmania.
 The cabin itself wasn’t anything too fancy.
-Much as I would expect for staying inside a national park.
+Much as I would expect to stay inside a national park.